Golden Retriever Grooming Information

 Nail care is a common problem for dogs, huge breeds with long hair.
 Their nails can become ingrown and infected from too much contact with the ground, leading to health problems if left untreated.

 To prevent this problem, owners should regularly inspect their dogs’ paws and trim the nails if they see any overgrowth or soft-tissue growth.
-It’s best to trim them when the dog is relaxed, as the process can be challenging if your dog is stressed or excited.
+It’s best to cut them when the dog is relaxed, as the process can be challenging if your dog is stressed or excited.

 Ear care